estonshi/spipy-wiki/_docs/bDocuments/phase.md

             # inside and outside radius of a ring area to be masked, set None to ignore
             "edge_mask" : [60,64],

+            # inside and outside radius of a ring area where pattern pixels will be set to 0
+            "edge_remove" : None,

             # subtract input pattern by a percentile of itself, usually set to False
             "subtract_percentile" : False,